Yettiebrown/Yettiebrown/README.md

-Hi, I am Yetunde, a dedicated accountant with five years of experience in accounts payable, financial reporting, and internal controls.
-I have successfully streamlined invoice processing, payment runs, and account reconciliations, enhancing efficiency and accuracy.
-Skilled in vendor collaboration, month-end closings, accounts receivable analysis, and audits, I also excel in managing fixed assets, payroll, petty cash, and bank reconciliations.
+Hi, I’m Yetunde, a dedicated accountant with five years of experience in accounts payable, financial reporting, financial modeling, and internal controls.
+I specialize in streamlining processes such as invoice management, payment runs, and account reconciliations, driving efficiency and accuracy in financial operations.

+My expertise includes vendor collaboration, month-end closings, accounts receivable analysis, and audits.
+I also have proven skills in managing fixed assets, payroll, petty cash, and bank reconciliations.

-I am proficient in QuickBooks, Sage, Zoho Books, and Xero, I am expanding my expertise by learning Power BI and SQL to transition into a Financial Data Analyst role.
-I am open to financial or data analysis opportunities and can be reached at 08025333260 or abegunde_yahoo.com.
+I am proficient in accounting software such as QuickBooks, Sage, Zoho Books, and Xero.
+I am enhancing my capabilities by learning Power BI and SQL to broaden my career opportunities.

+Feel free to reach out to me at 08025333260 or abegunde_yahoo.com.